yahavi/bamboo-artifactory-plugin/CONTRIBUTING.md

-# Contributing code to Bamboo Artifactory plugin
+# Contributing Code to Bamboo Artifactory Plugin
 Before submitting a pull request, please make sure your code is covered by tests.
 Here are instructions for [building](#building-the-code) and [testing](#testing-the-code) the code.